damonzhong/EVOBOOK/README.md

 # EVOBOOK
  Evobook – A digital health planner that evolves with you
+# Database
+MySQL 5.7.33

+#Web Server
+Node (Express JS) 8.10.0 / Nginx 1.14.0, based on performance requirements

+#Server-side Language
+JavaScript

+# Technologies Used
+- Web Framework: React 17.0.1
+- IDE: Webstorm, Visual Studio Code, Sublime
+- CI/CD: Cron, Docker 20.10.3
+- Container Management: Google Container Registry
+- Firewall: Google VPC Firewall
+- Application Security: OWASP ZAP

 # Contributions
-- I was part of the backend team with two other team members.
+- Part of the backend team with two other team members.
-- Divided task related to backend, with the use of Trello.
+- Divided task related to backend, through the use of Trello.
 - Oversaw the creation and revisions to high level database architecture and organization
 - Oversaw the creation and revisions to database requirements, entities list
 - Oversaw the creation and revisions to database model and ERD